 Here is a list of 13 places your kids can eat for free.
 Who could resist a free lunch?
 Some of these dining spots even have proper playrooms.

-Looks like there is such a thing as a free lunch, after all.
+It looks like there is such a thing as a free lunch, after all.

 The Bank Bar + Bistro